Optimizing product growth with product analytics

 We want to help provide value and refine the user journey, and Heap can help with planning what to focus on per every new feature.

-As our Beta product evolves, it’s important for us to dive deeper with our product analytics so we can understand what is happening inside our product and benefit our users and to make more data-driven decisions across all departments.
+It’s important for us to dive deeper with our product analytics so we can understand what is happening inside our product and benefit our users and to make more data-driven decisions across all departments.